The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 Rights Code, the Canadian Charter of Rights and Freedoms and the United Nations

 to creating and maintaining a learning environment in which students, parents

 and employees are aware of and respect the rights and human dignity of others.

 the value of all dimensions of diversity is woven into the curriculum and our

-assistance to Division administration and school staff in the
+assistance to WSD administration and school staff in the

 development and implementation of initiatives to support Aboriginal

 English as an Additional Language (EAL) / Adult EAL

 Winnipeg School Division provides programs for non-English speaking

 students to gain sufficient English language skills to enter the